vjsangwan/react-hooks-tdd-testing-user-events-lab/README.md

 ## Learning Goals

-- Use test-driven development to create a form and test user events
+- Use test-driven development to create a form and test form events

 ## Introduction

 In this lab, you will build on the portfolio site you created earlier in this section to get some practice at testing user events in React.
-You can use the code from the earlier lab as your starting point.
-Since you will be responsible for writing the tests, there are no tests provided for this lab.
+You can either use your code from the earlier lab as your starting point, or use the starter code provided here.
+Since you will be responsible for writing the tests, there are no tests included for this lab's requirements.
 You can check your work against the solution branch once you're finished.

 ## Instructions